 When a testicle (testis) twists around in the scrotum, the condition is called testicular torsion.
 An emergency operation is usually needed to treat this condition.

-In some people the tissues that surround the testicle (testis) in the scrotum are lax.
+In some young men the tissues that surround the testicle (testis) in the scrotum are lax.
 Therefore, the testes can move around in the scrotum more than usual.
 This can be called a 'bell-clapper' deformity.
 If a testis twists around, the spermatic cord has to twist around too as it is fixed higher up.
 If this happens, the blood flow to the testis is blocked in the twisted spermatic cord.
 This is found to happen in around 1 in 4,000 young men.

-Torsion of the testicle (testis) most commonly occurs in teenage boys, shortly after puberty.
+Torsion of the testis most commonly occurs in teenage boys aged 13-18 years.
 Newborn babies and younger children sometimes develop this problem.
 It is uncommon over the age of 25 but does occur sometimes in older adults and can occur at any age.

 A testis with its blood supply cut off is likely to become damaged and die unless the blood flow is quickly restored.